Kabul hospital attack leaves 30 dead

 - Attackers dressed in medical uniforms set off bombs before storming the hospital

-Kabul, Afghanistan (CNN)Attackers dressed in medical uniforms stormed a military hospital in the heart of the Afghan capital of Kabul on Wednesday, killing more than 30 people and wounding at least 50, said Dawlat Waziri, spokesman for the Afghan Ministry of Defense.
+Kabul, Afghanistan (CNN)Gunmen disguised as medical personnel stormed a military hospital near the US Embassy in Kabul on Wednesday, killing at least 30 people in a six-hour siege before Afghan security forces killed the attackers, authorities said.

+The ISIS-affiliated news agency Amaq said the terror group claimed responsibility for the attack, the latest at a public building in Kabul's heavily fortified diplomatic quarter.

-A suicide bomber set off an explosion at the south gate to the Sardar Mohammed Daud Khan hospital before three gunmen entered the building and made their way to the second and third floors, said Sediq Sediqqi, Afghan Interior Ministry spokesman.
+First a suicide bomber blew himself up at the south gate to the Sardar Mohammed Daud Khan hospital, said Sediq Sediqqi, Afghan Interior Ministry spokesman.
+Known as "the 400-bed hospital," it's the country's biggest and best-equipped medical facility.

-The gunmen killed and wounded doctors and hospital employees and injured Afghan soldiers, according to an Afghan Defense Ministry statement.
+Three gunmen then invaded the hospital, made their way to the second and third floors and opened fire, Sediqqi said.
+Among those killed were Afghan military personnel recovering from battle wounds, doctors and hospital employees.

-Afghan security forces and police mounted a six-hour siege at the hospital, which is the biggest and best-equipped facility in the country.
-They killed the attackers around 3:30 p.m. local time (6 a.m.
-Wednesday ET).
+Afghan security forces and police mounted a counteroffensive at the hospital.
+Heavily armed soldiers and armored vehicles surrounded the facility, a helicopter landed on the roof and a few patients climbed out of windows and stood on a ledge to escape the violence, video shows.

-The facility, known locally as the "400 bed" hospital, is located only a few hundred meters from the US embassy and the diplomatic quarter of Kabul.
-Other recent attacks in Kabul have targeted important public buildings, such as the Afghan Supreme Court and national parliament.
+Soldiers killed the attackers around 3:30 p.m. local time (6 a.m.
+Wednesday ET) after six hours of fighting.

+As soldiers cleared the building, they discovered bodies and the number of casualties quickly grew.

+More than 50 people were wounded and taken to the Wazir Akbar Khan hospital, said Smael Kawosi, media relation officer for the Ministry of Health.
+It's not known if any security personnel or police officers were killed.

-A Taliban spokesman, Zabiullah Mojahid, denied responsibility for the attack in a tweet, saying: "Today's attack on hospital in Kabul has nothing to do with the Mujahidin of Islamic Emirate," using the group's formal name.
+The Taliban has claimed credit for other recent attacks.
+But a Taliban spokesman, Zabiullah Mojahid, denied responsibility for this rampage in a tweet, saying: "Today's attack on hospital in Kabul has nothing to do with the Mujahidin of Islamic Emirate," using the group's formal name.

-In the vacuum of a Taliban claim, the ISIS-affiliated news agency Amaq said ISIS claimed responsibility for the attack.
-Although the group usually attacks sectarian targets, it is credible that it planned and carried out the attack.
-CNN has not independently verified the claim.
+In the vacuum of a Taliban claim, Amaq said ISIS claimed responsibility.
+Though it is credible that ISIS planned and carried out the attack, CNN has not independently verified the claim.

+This is not the first attack at the hospital named after Afghanistan's first president.
+In May 2011, suicide bombers got inside, and killed six people and injured 26 others.
+The Taliban claimed responsibility.

 Explosions, then gunfire